pinot-contrib/pinot-docs/basics/data-import/schema-conforming-transformer.md

 # Ingest records with dynamic schemas

 Some domains (e.g., logging) generate records where each record can have a different set of keys, whereas Pinot tables have a relatively static schema.
-Since these records have varying keys, it is impractical to store each field in its own table column.
-At the same time, most (if not all) fields may be important to the user, so we should not drop any field unnecessarily.
+For records with varying keys, it's impractical to store each field in its own table column.
+However, most (if not all) fields may be important, so fields should not be dropped unnecessarily.

 The [SchemaConformingTransformer](https://github.com/apache/pinot/blob/master/pinot-segment-local/src/main/java/org/apache/pinot/segment/local/recordtransformer/SchemaConformingTransformer.java) is a [RecordTransformer](https://github.com/apache/pinot/blob/master/pinot-segment-local/src/main/java/org/apache/pinot/segment/local/recordtransformer/RecordTransformer.java) that can transform records with dynamic schemas such that they can be ingested in a table with a static schema.
-The transformer primarily takes record-fields that don't exist in the schema and stores them in a type of catchall field.
+The transformer primarily takes record fields that don't exist in the schema and stores them in a type of catchall field.

 For example, consider this record: